Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 Addons should do the same.
 (We recommend saving to `plugins/Slimefun/recipes/<your-addon-name>/` but it's not required).

-To prevent unnecessary file operations, Slimefun/addons first send a list of filenames of recipes present in the resources folder to the recipe service, which then filters out all the files that already exist.
-Then each recipe can be read and copied over.

 ### Stage 1b

 Also on enable, recipes defined in code should be registered.
 These two steps